 For the finishing touch, heat a dry pan (no oil!) over medium-high heat, and place the burritos with the flap side down.
 Let that toast for 1-2 minutes until it’s golden brown on the bottom.
 Flip and toast the other side.
 Your burrito will be sealed shut like in the photo above so that you aren’t stuck with the can’t-set-burrito-down syndrome.
 Toasting the tortilla also brings out the flavour so its a win-win!
 Serve with extra cilantro and lime sauce on the side.

 - Fill a tortilla with the sweet potatoes and plantains, and whatever other fillings you like.
-Rice, black beans, cilantro, etc. Fold over the ends and roll them up so all of the filling is trapped inside.
+Rice, black beans, cilantro, etc. Fold over the ends and roll them up so all of the fillings are trapped inside.

-- For the finishing touch, heat a dry pan over medium-high heat.
+To seal the burritos closed, heat a dry pan over medium-high heat.
 Put your burritos seam side down.
 Toast the burritos for about 1-2 minutes until golden, then flip and toast the other side.
 This seals the burrito so that it won't fall open, and the toasted tortilla tastes amazing!

 Don’t forget the cilantro and lime sauce!
 This is also great as a dressing for salads.